brucesw/tenbounce/README.md

 This app in particular is a rebuild of the app I built when I was in college, before I had any professional experience as a software engineer.
 The main focus of the app was the functionality because that's really all I was capable of.
 The app itself was really poorly written, and I paid for it in development and maintenance costs.
 I decided to rebuild portions of the app to leverage my updated skillset and to refresh my engineering skills.

 N.B.
 The backend is 100% me and the frontend is 100% ChatGPT.
+Vibe coded.

 ## TODOs